 In July 2022, the camp was held in Weggis (read the report 2022).

 This year’s camp took place from 16.7. – 22.7.2023 again in Weggis/Lucerne.

 Access to expensive kidney treatments in Switzerland

-For a long time, nephrologists have been fighting for fair access to medical care and against shortages of resources, especially since transplants and chronic dialysis have become possibilities.
-Medical science is making rapid progress with highly promising treatments that can protect kidney function for patients with kidney disease.
-Many of these new medicines are expensive, however, and not accessible to all patients.
-Nephrologists are therefore having to once more be at the forefront of the fight for fairer access to these new, expensive therapies.
-Read more…
+For a long time, nephrologists have been fighting for fair access to medical care and against shortages of resources, especially since transplants and/or chronic dialysis have made living with kidney failure possible.
+Medical science is making rapid progress with highly promising treatments that can protect kidney function for patients with kidney disease, as well as delay the onset of kidney failure and, in many cases, prevent it.
+Many of these new medicines are expensive, however, and not always accessible to all patients.
+Nephrologists are therefore having to once more be at the forefront of the fight for fairer access to these new, expensive treatments.

 Expert conference on nephrological care